lordplatypus/Unity_Block_Break/README.md

 # Unity_Block_Break

-A simple block breaking game made to played on android.
-Created to get used to Unity and to see how to build an .apk
+A simple block breaking game made to be played on android.
+Created to get familiar with Unity and to see how to build an .apk